alonitac/UPES-CSDV-3004/tutorials/k8s_core_objects.md

 The set of Pods targeted by a Service is usually determined by a `selector` that you define.

-Here is an example for Service exposing port `8080` for all Pods in the cluster labelled by the `app: emailservice` key and value (this was the Pod label in the `emailservice-deployment-test` Deployment):
+Here is an example for Service exposing port `8080` for all Pods in the cluster labelled by the `app: emailservice-demo` key and value (this was the Pod label in the `emailservice-deployment-demo` Deployment):

 ```yaml
 # k8s/service-demo.yaml